servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 This set of resources allows users to define access control policy for their applications.
 It is the authorization side of the picture.
-Authentication should already be handled by the underlying implementation and surfaced through a subject.
+Authentication should already be handled by the underlying implementation and surfaced through an X.509 certificate subject name.

 Access control in this specification is additive, all traffic is denied by default.
 See [tradeoffs](#tradeoffs) for a longer discussion about why.